PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Experimental Results

-\begin{itemize} \item $\text{minADE}_k$: The minimum Average Displacement Error over $k=6$ predictions, computed as the mean $L^2$ distance between each predicted trajectory location and the corresponding ground-truth location. \item $\text{minFDE}_k$: The minimum Final Displacement Error over $k=6$ predictions, which measures the $L^2$ distance between the predicted endpoint and the ground-truth. \item $\text{Brier-FDE}$: The sum of $\text{minFDE}_k$ and $(1 - \delta)^2$, where $\delta$ represents the forecasting confidence score. \item $\text{MissRate}_{k@x}$: The proportion of forecasts where $\text{minFDE}_k$ exceeds a threshold $x$, set to $2$ meters. \end{itemize}
+\textbf{Evaluation metrics.\;} We evaluate the predicted trajectories with respect to the ground-truth future trajectories with: \begin{itemize*} \item $\text{minADE}_k$: The minimum Average Displacement Error over $k$ predictions, computed as the mean $L^2$ distance between each predicted trajectory location and the ground-truth one. \item $\text{minFDE}_k$: The minimum Final Displacement Error over $k$ predictions, which measures the $L^2$ distance between the predicted endpoint and the ground truth. \item $\text{Brier-FDE}$: The sum of $\text{minFDE}_k$ and $(1 - \delta)^2$, where $\delta$ represents the forecasting confidence score, quantifying the model's confidence in the trajectory prediction that most closely matches the ground truth. \item $\text{MissRate}_{k@x}$: The proportion of forecasts where $\text{minFDE}_k$ exceeds a threshold $x$, set to $2$ meters. \end{itemize*} We set $k=6$ for all metrics.